destngx/nvim-config/README.md

 sudo install lazygit /usr/local/bin
 ```
 ## Features

+You can search word under cursor with dictionary in MacOS with K in markdown file.
+Feel free to config other dictionary app if you are using Linux or Windows.

+URL highlight and open with `gx` in normal mode using `url-open` plugin.

 With the following plugins has been integrated into to support for full stack development:

 > [!INFO] I have actively updated this config so it may be changed in the future.